 Description: This line is available for you to add additional information about the weapon if you want.
 For example, you may want to indicate if it is a Light weapon, or list other weapon properties, or what it looks like, or a name.

 Reach or Range: Melee weapons have a reach of 5 ft. unless they have the “reach” property and then it becomes 10 ft.
 Weapons that can be thrown and all ranged weapons have a normal and maximum range.

-Type: The type of damage; bludgeoning (B), Piercing (P), or slashing (S)
+Damage Type: This will normally be bludgeoning (B), Piercing (P), or slashing (S)